jjhun1856/Visualization-Machine-Learning/README.md

 # MlVis

-This project is a Pusan National University 2020 Graduation Assignment made by '머신중헌디'
+This project is a Pusan National University 2020 Graduation Assignment made by '머신중헌디'.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-rc.12.

 ## Pre Requirements

-Download node.js and npm update
+Download node.js and npm update.

 Go to "https://nodejs.org/en/download/".

-Download the Node.js source code or a pre-built installer for your platform
+Download the Node.js source code or a pre-built installer for your platform.

 ## Install Angular CLI